 Don’t confuse the “alpha male” and the “bad boy.”
 They’re different things.
 It’s a common myth, the posturing alpha male, but it’s a myth.
 Simply put, if you’ve got it, you don’t have to flaunt it.
 Only those worried about their position waste time, energy, and other resources in reminding others of their position.

-This is something the behavior community takes for granted (but we recognize that much of the mainstream is still lingering in the “pack leader” mindset).
+This is something the behavior community takes for granted (though we recognize that much of the mainstream is still lingering in the “pack leader” mindset).
 I could spend hours explaining why hierarchy-based models of behavior modification — mostly recognizable by phrases like “dominant” and “pack leader” and “submissive” — are at best distracting and inefficient and at worst dangerous to both human and animal, and professionally I’ve done just that.
 Here on the writing blog, however, I’ll talk about what that means for fiction.

 Hold on, did I just say that the alpha hierarchy model is bunk?
 Well, um, pretty close.
-But don’t make my word for it; listen to Dr. Mech, the man largely responsible for the “alpha wolf” terminology in pop culture, explain that it’s an outdated and incorrect concept.
+But don’t make my word for it; listen to Dr. David Mech, the man largely responsible for the “alpha wolf” terminology in pop culture, explain that it’s an outdated and incorrect concept.

 You can read more about it here.

 So, yeah, natural wolf packs (and other natural social units) don’t generally have alphas, but breeding pairs.
-Nor do our pet dogs regard as pack leaders, unless you’re into a particularly sick interpretation of animal husbandry.
+Nor do our pet dogs regard us as pack leaders, unless you’re into a particularly sick interpretation of animal husbandry.
 But for the sake of this post, let’s think of the unnatural amalgamation of individuals to form a new social unit which may develop a social hierarchy with an “alpha” — you know, change and conflict, like we love in our fiction.

 The Strong, Silent Type